General Argyres-Douglas Theory

 Although AD theories were discovered in 1995, their properties are poorly understood and not many studies have been done on those theories.
 Given the six dimensional construction, we believe now one can understand these theories in more detail.
 Basically, what has been done for theory of class ${\cal S}$ can also be extended to these AD theories with some efforts, we list some of the interesting question below:

 a.
 We only consider six dimensional $A_n$ theory in this paper, It should be straightforward to generalize to six dimensional $D_n$ and $E_n$ theories.
-Some irregular singularities and the generalized monodromy for the general reductive group is studied in \cite{MR1904670}, one may use these results to construct new type of Argyres-Douglas theories.
+Some irregular singularities and the generalized monodromy for the general reductive group are studied in \cite{MR1904670}, and one may use these results to construct new type of Argyres-Douglas theories.

 b.
-The general ansatz for gravity dual of $\mathcal{N}=2$ theory is written down in \cite{Lin:2004nb}, the solution is reduced to solving the 3d Toda equation.
+The general ansatz for gravity dual of 4d $\mathcal{N}=2$ theory is written down in \cite{Lin:2004nb}, and the gravity solution is reduced to solving the 3d Toda equation.
 The regular singularity cases are studied in \cite{Gaiotto:2009gz}.
-It should be possible to find the solution of the AD theories constructed in this paper.
-Naively one need to study the higher order pole of Toda's equation too.
-Since theory of class ${\cal S}$ defined on a sphere has an irregular singularity representation, it might be easier to get the gravity dual using irregular singularity since there is only one singularity involved.
+It should be possible to find the gravity dual of the AD theories constructed in this paper by studying the irregular solution of Toda's equation.
+Since theory of class ${\cal S}$ defined on a sphere has an irregular singularity representation, it might be easier to get the gravity dual using irregular singularity.